-Travel rewards can seem too good to be true (it’s not at all), too intimidating (it’s simpler than it sounds), or too counterintuitive (it really is, so you have to learn the facts)…
+Travel rewards can seem too good to be true (it’s not at all), too intimidating (it’s simpler than it sounds), or too counter-intuitive (that one’s true, so you have to learn the facts)…

 But it’s definitely worth looking into if you like to travel and if you like to get free travel especially.

-Here are the 5 basics to understand for those who haven’t yet been able to join our free webinar for beginners (the next one is coming up in June) and while waiting for our free course (coming soon).
+Here are the 6 basics to understand for those who haven’t yet been able to join our free webinar for beginners (the next one is coming up on August 9) and while waiting for our free course (coming soon).

-There’s obviously a lot to learn and I can’t share with you my 10 years of experience (which has personally earned me over $10,000 in free travel) in just one post…
+There’s obviously a lot to learn and I can’t share with you my 10+ years of experience (which has personally earned me $20,000+ in free travel) in just one post…